manasa-arun/python/content/en/Tips/how-do-i-get-last-element-of-a-list.md

 Indexing starts from`0` so the index of first element is `0`

-we can also use negative indexes to access elements from the `end to begning`.
+we can also use negative indexes to access elements from the `end to begin `.
 The index of the last element in the list starts from `-1` i.e.

 example: